cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   populated in the data repository, which provides timely and accurate data service support for building various models.

+  Models:
-  Models: Models provide a basis for  emulatingchanges in the configuration, state or use of network elements and resources, providing information on how the real network operates and generating reasoning data that may be utilized in operational decision-making.
+  : Models provide a basis for  emulating changes in the configuration, state or use of network elements and resources, providing information on how the real network operates and generating reasoning data that may be utilized in operational decision-making.